rub3n2000/parcelreactprojectbuilder/README.md

 # parcelreacttstemplate

-A template for react apps with parcel and typescript.
+A cra alternative, template builder for react apps with parcel and typescript.

+As well as options for express backend as wrapper api combo, or even prebuilt auth for express and react.

+works like cra, filling out the template for you with one command.

 ## Install instructions
         npm install -g parcelreacttstemplateinstaller